-So you’re left with vegetables, fruits, unprocessed meats (no added sugar or preservatives), seafood, eggs, nuts and seeds, some oils and ghee, and coffee.
-That’s it.
+That means vegetables, fruits, unprocessed meats (no added sugar or preservatives), seafood, eggs, nuts and seeds, some oils and ghee, and coffee.
+You can still have healthy fats and proteins, but that’s it.

-You’re cutting out dairy, grains, alcohol, legumes (beans, tofu, miso, edamame, soy, chickpeas, lentils, peas, and peanuts), added sugar, msg, sulfites, carrageenan, and junk food in general.
+You’re cutting out dairy, grains, alcohol, legumes (beans, tofu, miso, edamame, soy, chickpeas, lentils, peas, and peanuts), added sugar, artificial sweeteners, MSG, sulfites, carrageenan, and junk food in general.

 Now, greens and unprocessed foods are good for your gut flora.
-And focusing on only those foods can help to heal your gut by eating meals with only a few ingredients (so that your digestive system isn’t working overtime to process complex meals with lots of components.)
+And focusing on only those foods can help to heal your gut by eating meals with only a few ingredients (so that your digestive system isn’t working overtime to process complex meals with lots of components and additives.)

 Other Whole30 foods, like extra virgin coconut oil and pure coconut milk, are known for helping to fight stomach inflammation and ulcers.

-But some of the foods the Whole30 demands that you eliminate are powerful.
+But some of the guidelines on the Whole30 meal plan demand you eliminate powerful food allies.

 What You’re Missing